rapzaDev/rapzaDev/README.md

 ## 👋 Hi, I’m Rafael

 I love turning ideas into mobile experiences that feel natural and intuitive.
-With 10 year of programming experience and 2.6+ years focusing on Flutter, I build apps that people rely on every day.
+With 10 years of programming experience and 2.6+ years focusing on Flutter, I build apps that people rely on every day.
 Working remotely at CV CRM, I’ve guided my team and helped launch over 28 apps that serve thousands of users worldwide.

 ## ✨ What Drives Me